OpenAPITools/openapi-generator/modules/openapi-generator/src/main/resources/php-lumen/readme.md

 ## Note

 The `composer update` should be the first thing to do right after generating Lumen server stub.
-The autoload.php will be generated only after excuting `composer update`.
+The autoload.php will be generated only after executing `composer update`.
 Or there would be errors during service or model migration.

 ### Running the generated server stub